jsfenfen/paper_fec/campfin/efilings/management/commands/readme.md

 * Daily updates: Set candidate, committee and candidate committee linkage files from the FEC's master files, which are updated daily.
 Data copied directly from the FEC's files lives in FTPData, and is wiped and rewritten onload.
 Copy the data from this app to the campfin app so that hand-edited changes remain.

+## Bulk loading vs realtime operation

+The same breakdown of processing tasks can be used to load filings in real time, or in bulk, with a few crucial differences.
+Loading historic data relies on it being downloaded from the FEC's daily zipfiles (as opposed to file-by-file), and the filing numbers must be entered into the database as if they were retrieved file-by-file.
+See more below.

+##Processing steps

 ### Quick .fec file ingestion